rodgzilla/teaching/deep_nlp/project.md

 ___

-## Description

-### Core
+## Core

 The goal of this level it to build a convolutional super resolution network.
-This network takes inputs small images that have been obtained by reducing the resolution of MNIST pictures.
+This network takes as inputs small images that have been obtained by reducing the resolution of MNIST pictures.
 For example if we reduce the resolution of the following 28x28 image